apache/incubator-brooklyn/docs/guide/java/topology-dependencies-management-policies.md

 Finally, we'll bring in some active management: we're going to monitor requests per second, and scale out if this exceeds 100 up to a maximum of 5 servers.
-This is a naively simple policy, but it shows Brooklyn's real metier, running management policies for applications whose topology it knows.
+This is a naively simple policy, but it shows Brooklyn's real métier, running management policies for applications whose topology it knows.

 {% highlight java %}